JB395/Bits-to-Target-and-Difficulty/README.md

 9467c4cbd6c4bb736cf4724de25a298bc529bfa3
 ```

-See fromhexaddress to convert a hex address to base58 pubkeyhash.
+See `fromhexaddress` to convert a hex address to base58 pubkeyhash.

 ### getinfo

 Hidden command.
 DEPERCATED.
-Command line interfaces (but not the qtum-qt GUI wallet) may invoke this command using “-getinfo”.
-The wallet below has a computer clock in sync with Qtum network time (timeoffset = 0), has 8 peer connections, and is unlocked for a long time (unlocked until is Unix epoch time in seconds).
+Command line interfaces (but not the qtum-qt GUI wallet) may invoke this command using `-getinfo`.
+The wallet below has a computer clock in sync with Qtum network time (timeoffset = 0), has 8 peer connections, and is unlocked for a long time (“unlocked until” is Unix epoch time in seconds).

 ```
 qtum-cli -getinfo